loki3/flexagonator/docs/script.md

     * **unsetFace:** set properties for just the portion of the current face that's not already set (front and/or back)
 * History
     * **history:** manipulate the history that tracks which flexes have been performed
+* Flexagon name
+    * **name:** translate a standard flexagon name into the appropriate properties for describing that flexagon

 Note that all the examples listed here are in JavaScript.
 If you're transporting scripts around, they may instead be in JSON, which is almost the same except all the property names are wrapped in quotes.